anotherlusitano/vizer-cli/README.md

   help        Print this message or the help of the given subcommand(s)

 Options:
-  -v, --vim   VIM Mode for the enthusiast
-  -h, --help  Print help
+  -v, --vim   VIM Mode for the enthusiast (only works without the image preview) -i, --image-preview  Enable you to see the posters as you choose them -h, --help  Print help
 ```